becarpenter/animaIPJ/IPJautonomic.md

 ACP, possibly by the GRASP flooding mechanism.
-For example, the information for a service named *syslog* could be flooded in a GRASP objective named *SRV.syslog.* Here, the flexibility of CBOR encoding is be of great value since a JSON-like representation of service data is common.
+For example, the information for a service named *syslog* could be flooded in a GRASP objective named *SRV.syslog.* Here, the flexibility of CBOR encoding is of great value since a JSON-like representation of service data is common.

 Extending that point, since GRASP easily allows for JSON (or practically